sureshkadasula/HTML/README.md

-# HTML
-Recap of HTML
+This document is for quick revision of HTML and some important topics